F113X/projects-documentation/docs/Eurorack/301-Variable-Waveshape-LFO/index.md

 ## Features

 - Three adjustable waveform outputs (sine, square, triangle)
-- sine can be overdriven and turned into smooth saw and ramp waves
+- Sine can be overdriven and turned into smooth saw and ramp waves
-- the pulse width of square can be adjusted
+- The pulse width of square can be adjusted
-- triangle wave can be turned to saw and ramp waves
+- Triangle wave can be turned to saw and ramp waves

 ## Quirks and Problems